Visit St. Barts with Exotic Estates

 Getting Around

 Renting a car can be a good option for larger families or those looking to explore most of the island.
-But driving in St. Barth can be tricky as the roads are very narrow and windy roads and mostly filled with local drivers with little patience for rookies.
+But driving in St. Barts can be tricky as the roads are very narrow and windy roads and mostly filled with local drivers with little patience for rookies.
 You will not find the usual stop lights and stop signs that you see in other parts of the world, and there are also no street signs, so we suggest dropping a pin at your villa before heading out on Caribbean adventures.
 The maximum speed is 50 kph, and driving is on the right side.
 Parking can be a challenge, and there are only two gas stations on the island (near the airport and in Lorient).
 Be on the lookout and drive safely.

 Our partners on the ground can accommodate, picking you up upon arrival and taking you directly to your villa or perhaps the grocery store on the way.
 Also, hiring a car can be quite expensive, this can be a good option for some visitors because there are no taxis or buses for public transport.
 A fun alternative would be to rent a few quads, although we strongly suggest against renting any two-wheeled vehicles.